Donald Duke

-Donald Duke (born 30 September 1961 in Calabar) is a Nigerian politician.
-He was the Governor of Cross River State, Nigeria from 29 May 1999 to 29 May 2007 and the 2019 Nigeria Presidential candidate for Social Democratic Party, SDP.
+Donald J. Duke (born 30 September 1961 in Calabar) is a Nigerian politician.
+He was the Governor of Cross River State, Nigeria from 29 May 1999 to 29 May 2007.
+He is currently a member of the People's Redemption Party (PRP) and was the 2019 Nigeria Presidential candidate for Social Democratic Party, SDP.
+He is currently the presidential candidate for the 2027 Nigeria general election under the People's Redemption Party.

-Personal life and education
+Background

-Duke was born to Henry Etim Duke who was the second indigenous (after Ayodele Diyan) and longest serving Comptroller-General of the Nigeria Customs Service (then referred to as Chairman board of Customs and excise duties).
+Duke was born to Henry Etim Duke, the second indigenous (after Ayodele Diyan) and longest serving Comptroller-General of the Nigeria Customs Service (then referred to as Chairman of the Board of Customs and Excise Duties).
+His father was a member of the Duke chieftaincy family of Duke Town, one of Efik Kingdom's most powerful ruling dynasties.

+Education

-He attended Corona School, Ikoyi, and Federal Government College, Sokoto.
+He attended Corona School, Apapa, and Federal Government College, Sokoto.

 He received his LLB degree in 1982 from Ahmadu Bello University, Zaria – Nigeria, his B.L. in 1983 from the Nigerian Law School, Lagos, and an L.L.M. in Business and Admiralty Law in 1984 from the University of Pennsylvania.

+Personal life

+Duke is married to Onari Duke.
+In 2018, their daughter Xerona married the musician DJ Caise, a grandson of the billionaire Nigerian aristocrat Chief Antonio Deinde Fernandez.